Hickory Point Student Handbook

 Each night your child will be bringing home a folder.
 Please check this daily and look carefully for homework assignments.
 Examples of kindergarten homework:

-- Reading to and/or with your child daily for at least 15 to 20 minutes a night.
-Even when your child is able to read independently, it is still important for your kindergartner to hear and enjoy the language and share the closeness of time with you.
+- Reading to and with your child daily for at least 15 to 20 minutes a night.
+Even when your child can read independently, it is still essential for your kindergartner to hear and enjoy the language and share the closeness of time with you.
 Children also love to read to their parents and show them how well they can read.

 - Taking care of library books and returning them on time.